 To set up an account that uses the

 Create the account and specify that it authenticates using the

 CREATE USER 'sha256user'@'localhost' IDENTIFIED WITH sha256_password;

-Alternatively, start the server with the default authentication
+To start the server with the default authentication plugin set

 That causes the